cljung/az-streaming-analytics/README.md

 ## Testing this script

 To use this script you first need to design a Streaming Analytics Job and then export it.
 After you have exported it you can delete it and then recreate it.

+See my blog post for more details about how the script works